-According to a position statement on vitamin D published by the Medical Journal of Australia, when sun exposure is minimal, people aged 70 years or under should get at least 600 IU (15 mcg) a day.
+According to a position statement on vitamin D published by the Medical Journal of Australia, when sun exposure is minimal, people aged 70 years or over should get at least 600 IU (15 mcg) a day.

 Meanwhile, the US-based Mushroom Council estimates that 84 grams of raw brown mushrooms exposed to UV light give 1072 IU – which is much more than our recommended daily dose of vitamin D.